- Austrian Alps

 Saalbach Travel Guide

-Saalbach has a circuit of 124 miles (200km) of prepared pistes, easily accessed with an excellent network of modern lifts.
-The north side of the valley offers a variety of beginner terrains, dotted with T-bars.
-There are eight ski and snowboarding schools in the area, so tuition is readily available.
+Saalbach has access to a massive network of prepared pistes, which are well connected by an excellent system of modern lifts.
+The north side of the valley offers a variety of easy skiing for beginners, and there are plenty of ski and snowboarding schools in the area, providing tuition by professional English-speaking instructors.
 Intermediate skiers are also well catered for with an extensive area beyond the Reiterkogel.
-Schattberg Ost, Schattberg West and Zwolferkogel offer some challenging north-facing slopes, with the north face of the Zwolfer providing a harsh black run.
+Schattberg Ost, Schattberg West, and Zwolferkogel offer some challenging north-facing slopes, with the north face of the Zwolfer providing a notably harsh black run.
 Nearby Leogang offers a remote, demanding ski area, reached from Vorderglemm by the Schonleitenbahn gondola.
 There are some spectacular off-piste powder runs on the north side of the valley.
-The resort is also extremely popular with snowboarders, with a massive terrain park reserved for boarding at Hinterglemm, and some half-pipes at Saalbach itself and neighbouring Leogang.
+Saalbach is also extremely popular with snowboarders, with a massive terrain park reserved for boarding at Hinterglemm, and some half-pipes at Saalbach itself and neighbouring Leogang.

-So hectic is the après-ski in the Glemmtal Valley in Saalbach that it is surprising any holidaymakers can muster the strength to hit the ski slopes in the morning!
-Copious amounts of excellent beer and schnapps flow in the mountainside inns and village ice bars, along with some rollicking music and good-natured 'gemuchtlikheid'.
-Dancing on the tables is expected and drinking anthems with cries of 'prost!' echo everywhere.
+So hectic is the après-ski in Saalbach that it is surprising some holidaymakers can muster the strength to hit the ski slopes in the morning!
+Copious amounts of excellent local beer, schnapps and warming glühwein flow in the mountainside inns and village bars, along with some loud music and good-natured gemuchtlikheid.
+Dancing on the tables is expected and drinking anthems with cries of prost! echo everywhere.
 Most parties get going even before the ski lifts close at 4pm, in the chalets above the villages.
-One of the most popular mountain bars is the Goasstall (The Goat House) on the Hinterglemm side, which features indoor and outdoor bars, and live as well as artificial goats that hit the dance floor among the glitter and fake snow.
+One of the most popular mountain bars is the Goaßstall on the Hinterglemm side, which features indoor and outdoor bars and live music.
 Another favourite is the Spielberghaus, which is reached by snowmobile along a four-mile (6km) track through the forest.
 Revellers are then transported home on high-speed sleds.
-In the villages there are a dozen options for late-night fun at hotel bars, piano bars, beer halls, clubs and winestubes.
-Discos get going at around midnight and keep the pace until the wee hours.
+There are a dozen options for late night fun at hotel bars, beer halls, and clubs.
+Discos get going at around midnight and keep the pace until the early hours.

-Apart from skiing and snowboarding in Saalbach at all levels, the twin holiday resort villages offer all the expected winter sports activities.
-Choose from snowmobiling, snow-shoeing, ice-skating, tobogganing, ice-climbing and snow-hiking to name just a few.
-Children are exceptionally well catered for.
+Apart from skiing and snowboarding, Saalbach offers all the expected winter sports activities from snowmobiling and sleigh rides, to ice-skating and tobogganing.
+Kids can try tubing and whizz down the mountain in a huge inflatable ring.
 The historic Austrian city of Salzburg, birthplace of Mozart, is just an easy hour's journey away and makes for a great excursion.
-The valley also boasts a host of activities that are on offer all year round, like archery, fishing, horse riding, paragliding and golf on a nine-hole course.
-Folk evenings, brass band concerts and street painting are scheduled in the summer months when more than 249 miles (400km) of walking trails open up in and around the valley.
+The valley also boasts a host of activities that are on offer all year round, like fishing, horse riding, paragliding, and golf on a nine-hole course.
+Folk evenings and brass band concerts are scheduled in the summer months when more than 249 miles (400km) of walking trails open up in and around the valley.